cyberitsolutions/www.prisonpc.com/content/features.md

 PrisonPC leverages the power and value of commodity desktop hardware to run applications on the local desktop while not allowing the inmates to access the underlying operating system nor to modify the application software.

+---

+> PrisonPC puts the power of system management squarely in the hands of staff and, where necessary, allows them to perform their duties remotely and therefore avoid placing themselves in a potentially volatile situation.

+---

 # Integrated IPTV and Media

 Standard free-to-air television and radio content is distributed to the inmates' PILS desktops, enabling them to select and view individual channels or stations.
 Specific television programmes deemed unacceptable by prison policy can be blocked by staff while others can  be cached and timeshifted.